exercism/go/exercises/concept/vehicle-purchase/.docs/instructions.md

 You have three tasks, one to determine if you need a licence, one to help you choose between two vehicles and one to estimate the acceptable price for a used vehicle.

-## 1. Determine if you will need a drivers licence
+## 1. Determine if you will need a driver's licence

-Some vehicle kinds require a drivers licence to operate them.
+Some vehicle kinds require a driver's licence to operate them.
 Assume only the kinds `'car'` and `'truck'` require a licence, everything else can be operated without a licence.

 Implement the `NeedsLicence(kind)` function that takes the kind of vehicle and returns a boolean indicating whether you need a licence for that kind of vehicle.